guard/guard-nanoc/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    group :nanoc do
       gem 'guard-nanoc'
+    end

+Unless your Gemfile already specifies a web server, you'll need one as well:

+    gem 'adsf'

 And then execute: